wadmp/wadmp.github.io/tutorials/create-users.md

 # Create more Users

+<div style='text-align:left;'><a href="/tutorials/create-company.html">< Prev: Create new companies</a></div>

 The only way to add users to your companies is by creating them yourself.
 When a user signs up he will also create a company, one with no relation with yours.

-<div style='text-align:left;'><a href="/tutorials/create-company.html">< Prev: Create new companies</a></div>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Hl3ElX1BUvo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-<div style='text-align:right;'><a href="/tutorials/claim-device.html">Next: > Claiming devices</a></div>

 As with companies, remember that the creation of a user depends on two conditions: